kubermatic/docs/content/kubermatic/main/tutorials-howtos/operating-system-manager/usage/_index.en.md

 OSM uses a dedicated resource CustomOperatingSystemProfile in seed cluster.
 These CustomOperatingSystemProfiles are converted to OperatingSystemProfiles and then propagated to the user clusters.
 {{% /notice %}}

+## Updating existing OperatingSystemProfiles

+OSPs are immutable by design and any modifications to an existing OSP requires a version bump in `.spec.version`.
+Users can create custom OSPs in the seed namespace or in the user cluster and manage them.

+KKP ships default OSPs for different operating systems and it is not recommended to update default OSPs.
+Since KKP manages those resources and will revert any changes made on them.

 ## Migrating existing clusters